frace/git-passport/README.md

 # What is it?
-A git hook which lets us interactively choose an ID from a predefined set of git identities.
+A Git pre-commit hook which lets us select a local ID from a predefined set of git identities.